-Using these 4 sources plus your text or course readings, write a 5-6 page (not including Resource page), double spaced, and 12 point font paper that covers the following:
+Using these 4 sources plus your text or course readings, write a 5-7 page (not including Resource page), double spaced, and 12 point font paper that covers the following:

 - 1. General overview: What are the benefits of marriage to adults, children, and society in general?
 Aprox.
-1 1⁄2 to 2 pages - 2.
-Now choose a focus: In writing the rest of your paper, narrow your focus to one particular stage in life (such as raising children, premarital couples, young adults, etc.) or one population (such as divorced families, step families, gay couples, cohabitating couples, inter-cultural /faith couples, etc.).
+1 1⁄2 to 2 pages or 450 650 words - 2.
+Now choose a focus: In writing the rest of your paper, narrow your focus to one particular stage in life (such as raising children, premarital couples, young adults, etc.) or one population (such as divorced families, step families, gay couples, cohabitating couples, inter-cultural /faith couples, immigrant families, etc.).
 Please briefly state this focus.
-Now answer this: What are the challenges to having successful, healthy marriage and families of this kind?
+Now answer this: What are the challenges to having successful, healthy marriage and/or families of this kind?
 Aprox.
-1-2 pages - While addressing your focus: What can be done by individuals, couples, parents and/or society to prevent unhealthy marriages and families and make healthy ones stronger?
+1-2 pages or 300-650 words - While addressing your focus: What can be done by individuals, couples, parents and/or society to prevent unhealthy marriages and/or families and make healthy ones stronger?
 Aprox.
-2 pages - 4.
+2 pages or 650 words - 4.
 Conclusion/Reflection: From your own experience and /or relationship goals, what information, skill or concept mentioned in your paper was most helpful for you personally?
 Aprox.
-1⁄2 page Remember to put "FinalPaper" and your name in the document file title - (FinalPaperJSmith).
+1⁄2 page or 150 words

 A strong paper will use research findings and statistics from your sources to support your points.
 All sources must be properly cited using APA or MLA format both within the paper and at the end as a list of references.
 Your paper must have a minimum of 4 sources listed on your reference page and each must be cited within the text of your paper.
 A plagiarized paper will receive an F so cite your sources.
 Points will be deducted if your paper has many grammatical and/or spelling errors.
 Late papers will not be accepted except under extreme circumstances.
 Late papers when accepted will be docked 10% per diem.